cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl get pods -o wide
     ```

-Deployments exists until they are explicitly removed, but each pod is ephemeral, so using the IP address will only be valid for as long as the pod is alive.
+Deployments exists until they are explicitly removed, but each pod is ephemeral (short term and not permanent), so using the IP address will only be valid for as long as the pod is alive.

 1. Let's delete a pod and see what happens.
+From the output of the get pods command above, note the name of the dep-account-pod.
+It will be something like dep-account-87b4696ed-swbw6.
+Now delete the pod using it's name and this command:

     ```
     kubectl delete pod <pod-name>